pascoalf/ulrb/README.md

 ## Example

-This is a basic example which shows you how to use ulrb to divide phylogenetic units into three classifications (rare, undetermined and abundant):
+This is a basic example which shows you how to use ulrb to divide taxa into three classifications (rare, undetermined and abundant):

 ``` r
 library(ulrb)